-Interactive Conferences/Seminars and brainstorming Programmes are held on varied topics
+Interactive Conferences/Seminars and brainstorming Programmes are held on varied topics to cultivate creative ideas for meaningful research projects.

 The FDP content is usually based on in-depth subject knowledge, quantitative and qualitative research methodologies, and on an interdisciplinary approach as is envisaged in the National Education Policy(NEP), 2020.